Yanda-Meng/Yanda-Meng.github.io/_pages/about.md

 + Apr, 2022, One paper, "3D Human Pose and Shape Reconstruction from Videos via Confidence-Aware Temporal Feature Aggregation" was accepted by **IEEE Transactions on Multimedia (IEEE-TMM, IF: ~ 8.182)**.
 + Mar, 2022, I have started to work as a Post-doc Research Associate under the advise by Prof. [Yalin Zheng](http://pcwww.liv.ac.uk/~yzheng/) and Dr. [Nicholas Beare](https://www.liverpool.ac.uk/life-course-and-medical-sciences/staff/nicholas-beare/).
 + Mar, 2022, Our accepted **CVPR 2022** paper "DTFD-MIL: Double-Tier Feature Distillation Multiple Instance Learning for Histopathology Whole Slide Image Classification" was selected as an <font color="#dd0000">Oral</font> presentation, top **4 % out of 8161 submission**.
-+ Mar, 2022, I was invited to be a reviewer for ECCV.
 + Mar, 2022, One paper, "DTFD-MIL: Double-Tier Feature Distillation Multiple Instance Learning for Histopathology Whole Slide Image Classification" was accepted by **CVPR 2022**.
-+ Feb, 2022, I was invited to be a reviewer for CVPR.
 + Jan, 2022, Our accepted paper "Artificial intelligence utilizing corneal confocal microscopy for the diagnosis of peripheral neuropathy in diabetes mellitus and prediabetes" was selected as the <font color="#dd0000">front cover</font> of **Diabetologia (IF: ~10.122)**, in the upcoming volume of Mar 2022.
-+ Jan, 2022, I was invited to be a reviewer for IEEE TMI.
 + Jan, 2022, One paper, "Informed consent in facial photograph publishing: a cross-sectional pilot study to determine the effectiveness of deidentification methods" was accepted by **Journal of Empirical Research on Human Research Ethics**.
 + Nov, 2021, Start as a research intern at the Institute of Biomedical Engineering, University of Oxford, with Dr. [Sharib Ali](https://eng.ox.ac.uk/people/sharib-ali/) and Prof. [Jens Rittscher](https://www.ndm.ox.ac.uk/team/jens-rittscher).
 + Oct, 2021, One paper, "BI-GCN: Boundary-Aware Input-Dependent Graph Convolution Network for Biomedical Image Segmentation" was accepted by **BMVC 2021** as <font color="#dd0000">Oral</font> **(Oral accept rate: 3.3%, 1206 submissions)**